bitfocus/companion-module-renewedvision-propresenter-api/README.md

-Dynamic Variables (based on ProPresenter state) Dynamic Action Options (based on ProPresenter state) ProPresenterStateStore stores state - refreshed at startup and during status updates Lot's of Action Input Options are defined in utils.ts - There is a lot of "logic" tied up in visibility (due to multiple actions being grouped/consolidated into single actions with option pickers for sub-actions)
+Dynamic Variables (based on ProPresenter state) Dynamic Action Options (based on ProPresenter state) ProPresenterStateStore stores state - refreshed at startup and during status updates Lot's of Action Input Options are defined in utils.ts - There is a lot of "logic" tied up in visibility (due to multiple commands/operations being consolidated into single actions with dropdown command pickers for choosing commands)

 See [HELP.md](./HELP.md) and [LICENSE](./LICENSE)